Fast-track time to market

 3. QA testers influence both the developmental and operational processes.
 They not only find bugs but look for any opportunity to improve the quality of software through the software development process.

-4. QA should focus more beyond functional testing because even a small non-functional defect if introduced into a critical transaction process on an e-commerce website can halt the business.
-Many organizations are moving towards automated functional testing and same practices are being applied to other areas of testing such as security and performance testing.
+4. QA should focus more beyond web testing because even a small non-functional defect if introduced into a critical transaction process on an e-commerce website can halt the business.
+Many organizations are moving towards automated functional testing and the same practices are being applied to other areas of testing such as security testing and performance testing.
 Load testing and stress testing are the two critical disciplines for DevOps organizations.

 5. The role of QA and testing teams should not be just limited to manual functional testing.
 They should try to become a part of technical teams.
 They should focus more on automation and testing strategies.

 6. Quality needs to be well-defined in order to meet the specified requirements.
-It is good to achieve perfection in software but accomplishment of satisfying user experience within the given time period is also something where QA needs to look after.
+It is good to achieve perfection in software but the accomplishment of satisfying user experience within the given time period is also something where QA needs to look after.